SequAna-Ukon/VTK_CF/README.md

 As such throughout the 3/4 days, while you will be given a structure to follow, you will also be asked to work out how to do certain tasks on your own.
 But don't worry, the SequAna bioinformatician will be there to help you when you get stuck.
-Much of what you're asked to do will be new to you and may feel challenging - that's normal.
+Much of what you're asked to do will be new and may feel challenging - that's normal.

-Some packages take a long time to install so it's best to do this setup in advance.
-Then, we will install all requirements during the first two days while we introduce you to the bash and R scripting basics.
+Some packages take a long time to install, so it's best to do this setup in advance.
+Then, during the first two days, we will install all requirements while we introduce you to the bash and R scripting basics.

 Last but not least, Here are links to tutorial hand-outs for each practical session, Enjoy training.